A Few of Our Favorite Knives with Micarta Handles

 Grind:Flat

-Leave it to Benchmade to come in with the slip joint Micarta knife.
+Leave it to Kershaw to come in with the slip joint Micarta knife.
 This is an unusually old school design with a nail nick open and not a pocket clip in sight.
 You have to carry this thing all the way in your pocket.
+Fortunately, it is thin enough to leave plenty of room in the pocket.

 Overall Length:8.125″